AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 is not any physical

-reason for this, it would only purposeless structure (the pun).
+reason for this, it would only purposeless structure (about pun).

 However, the general theory of relativity shows that spacetime is

-strong), so its global properties can differ significantly from
+global properties can differ significantly from those of

-those of Euclidean.
-From a two-dimensional analogy, we know that
+Euclidean.
+From a two-dimensional analogy, we know that compared

 shapes with different geometric and topological properties -